aliciasillers/NLR-Identification/README.md

 1. nlrclass.sh

-Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NNLs), and other NLRs (XNLs).
+Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NNLs), and other NLRs (those lacking N-terminal signaling domains).
 Results are reported in separate bed files.

 2. motifquantification.sh